Heir Heads

 “You touched me down there knowing you had a wart on your finger?”
 I was half-way off the table.

 “I wasn’t sure before.
-Hold on, let me get some rubbing alcohol but I do need to warn you: this is gonna sting.”
+Hold on, let me get some rubbing alcohol but I do need to warn you: this is going to sting.”

 “I’ll pay you whatever you want NOT to do that,” I wanted to deal.